bagbag/max7219/README.md

 - Powering on/off the MAX chip
 - Basic commands for setting LEDs on/off.
 - Chaining support (max 8 devices)
+- Hardware SPI support (with or without CS pin)

 ## Example